P72B/PolylineAnimator/README.md

 A library that will provide an animated polyline object.

+There is a [medium article](https://p72b.medium.com/polyline-animation-5decc9e964d4) explaining the algorithm implementation available.

 ## Import

 1. Add it in your root build.gradle at the end of repositories: